RfidResearchGroup/proxmark3/README.md

 Assuming you have Proxmark3 Windows drivers installed you can run the Proxmark software where "X" is the com port number assigned to proxmark3 under Windows.

-- Flash the BOOTROM
-`client/flasher.exe comX -b bootrom/obj/bootrom.elf`

-- Flash the FULLIMAGE
+- Flash the BOOTROM & FULLIMAGE
-`client/flasher.exe comX armsrc/obj/fullimage.elf`
+`client/flasher.exe comX -b bootrom/obj/bootrom.elf armsrc/obj/fullimage.elf`

 - Change into the client folder
 `cd client`